 John and and Patti Grundhofer are co-chairs of Palm Springs' Living Desert Zoo and Gardens capital campaign, and gave a $3 million gift to the institution where Patti serves on the board.
 John Grundhofer, meanwhile, is vice chair of the board of Palm Springs International Film Society, which the family also supports.
 The Grundhofers have spent winters in Indian Wells, California near Palm Springs and summers in Livingston, Montana.
 They also have ties to Los Angeles proper.

 Grants range from $500 to $225,000.
-In a recent fiscal year, the foundation gave away around $561,000.
+In a recent fiscal year, the foundation made grants totaling around $561,000.
 Past grantees include Palm Springs Air Museum, CHOC Children’s Foundation, Eisenhower Medical Center, Loyola Marymount University (John graduated from the school), and Loyola High School of Los Angeles.

 The John F. Grundhorfer Charitable Foundation keeps a low profile and does not accept unsolicited proposals.